-In 2013, the Department of Environmental Protection performed a Source Water Assessment on our system.
+In 2014, the Department of Environmental Protection performed a Source Water Assessment on our system.
 These assessments were conducted to provide information about any potential sources of contamination in the vicinity of our well.
-Three (3) potential sources of contamination were identified with moderate susceptibility to city wells.
-The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp.
+Four (4) potential sources of contamination were identified with moderate susceptibility to city wells.
+The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp or they can be obtained from David Thompson.